LongPotato/Practice_Rails/README.md

 This project combines all the skills practiced from the previous projects.
 It also focuses on creating advance models, Active Records, associations.

-Build an event planning website, where user needs to create an account to use the service.
+Build an events-planning website, where user needs to create an account to use the service.
 User can create events, view and participate in listed events.

 [View it live here](https://afternoon-reef-1518.herokuapp.com).